DeepDoge/devcontainer/README.md

 ## Contribution

-Contributions to `nvim-devcontainer` are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to submit an issue or a pull request on the [GitHub repository](https://github.com/DeepDoge/nvim-devcontainer).
+Contributions to `devcontainer-env` are welcome!
+If you encounter any issues or have suggestions for improvements, feel free to submit an issue or a pull request on the [GitHub repository](https://github.com/DeepDoge/devcontainer-env).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Happy coding with `nvim-devcontainer`! 🚀
+Happy coding with `devcontainer-env`! 🚀

 *- Writen by ChatGPT*